SuvarnaNarayanan/goshort/README.md

 --- To be used programmatically by a power user ---

 All the API's mentioned above can also be used with an API key created by the user.
+If API key is present then authenticate with it.

-so {domain}/key/*
+so {domain}/*

 where * can be any of the above url paths.
 The key must be included in the header.

+# Defining URLs and generating server stubs

+- We use oapi-codegen tool to generate server stubs to bring joy back to programming.
+- Define your new routes in the `goshort-api.yaml` file
+- Regenerate server stubs
+  - cd into `tools`
+  - Run `go generate`

 # Approach